Hosted by Krystal.uk

 The Community of Aidan and Hilda is a dispersed, ecumenical body drawing inspiration from the lives of the Celtic saints.
-The Open Gate, on Lindisfarne is our main house and offers accommodation for members and visitors.

 We also run a variety of online correspondence courses, supported by tutors and mentors available by email, telephone and possibly during any associated retreats.

 Find out about our life-changing study course "Igniting the Flame" here.